acgeospatial/awesome-earthobservation-code/README.md

 - See also Sentinel hub
 old competitions of note
 - [Planet: Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/overview) - Use satellite data to track the human footprint in the Amazon rainforest
+- [DeepGlobe Building Extraction Challenge](https://competitions.codalab.org/competitions/18544) - We would like to pose the challenge of automatically detecting buildings from satellite images.
+- [DSTL feature extraction](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection) - Kagglers are challenged to accurately classify features in overhead imagery

 ## Useful EO code based twitter accounts